rohitpugazh/daily-fun-facts/README.md

 **Latest Fun Fact:**

-> James Bond`s car had three different license plates in Goldfinger
+> Women manage the money and pay the bills in  75% of all Americans households.

 [Source](http://www.djtech.net/humor/useless_facts.htm)